Vin and I met through a Twitter message he sent me.

 You could call Futureland a social network for artists and creative people.
 At least these are the people we focus on.
 We offer the possibility to create several diaries to document the process and progress of different kind of projects.
 Our mission is to create tools that help you focus your attention on the things that are most important to you and thereby achieve your goals.
 We firmly believe that continuity is the way to achieve your goals step by step.
 Whether it is completing projects or learning new skills.
 We want to create a place on the Internet that is much calmer and less intrusive than existing social media platforms.
 A place where you can be inspired by others and work on yourself without being distracted.
 It is important to us not to use toxic and addictive mechanisms that harm our users.
 We appreciate our users very much.
 We want to treat them the way we want to be treated, as creative, busy and intelligent individuals.

-At this point many thanks to Vin for taking the first step and becoming one of my best friends.
+At this point many thanks to Vin for taking the first step and becoming one of my closest friends.